 As of December 31, 2018, we had cash and cash equivalents of \$131.2 million.
 We believe that our cash and cash equivalents will be sufficient to fund our operations and capital expenditure requirements as currently planned for at least the next 12 months.
 We estimate that our year end 2019 cash and cash equivalents will range between \$80.0 million and \$85.0 million.
-This estimate is based on our current business plan, including the continuation of our clinical development programs for Zimura, the expansion and continued preclinical development of our HtrA1 inhibitor program, and the expansion and continuation of our ongoing collaborative gene therapy sponsored research programs.
-This estimate does not reflect any additional expenditures resulting from the potential in-licensing or acquisition of additional products, product candidates or technologies, including from our ongoing collaborative gene therapy sponsored research programs, or any associated development that we may pursue following any such transaction.
+This estimate is based on our current business plan, including the continuation of our clinical development programs for Zimura, the expansion and continued preclinical development of our HtrA1 inhibitor program, and the expansion and continuation of our gene therapy research and development programs, including our ongoing collaborative gene therapy sponsored research programs.
+This estimate does not reflect any additional expenditures resulting from the potential inlicensing or acquisition of additional products, product candidates or technologies, including from our ongoing collaborative gene therapy sponsored research programs, or any associated development that we may pursue following any such transaction.